 Polyols: apricots, avocado, cherries, mushrooms, sugar alcohols like sorbitol and mannitol

 For most people, eating FODMAPs is not a big deal – perhaps a feeling of fullness after eating and normal passing of gas.
 But for people with a sensitive and irritable gut, it can be problematic.

 - There are a number of reasons why some people experience more issues with FODMAPs than others including:

-- a reduced production of enzymes in the small intestine that are responsible for breaking FODMAPs down for absorption (e.g. people with lactose intolerance have a lower production of the lactase enzyme);
+- Reduced production of enzymes in the small intestine that are responsible for breaking FODMAPs down for absorption (e.g. people with lactose intolerance have a lower production of the lactase enzyme);

-- a reduced capacity to transport some FODMAPS across the gut wall.
+- Reduced capacity to transport some FODMAPS across the gut wall.

 These factors can explain why there is such a strong dose-response relationship, meaning that small amounts of these foods are often tolerated, but larger amounts cause symptoms.
 This is not only the case for IBS-sufferers though – all humans don’t have the enzymes to break down fructans or GOS.
 Polyols are also incompletely absorbed among humans.
 Therefore, these FODMAPs provide valuable food for gut bacteria.
 Glucose also helps with the absorption of fructose, and it’s estimated that approximately 35% of the population who eats a large amount of high-fructose foods ‘in excess’ of glucose, will have fructose malabsorption.